Digital Asset Management (DAM) platforms are widely used to organize and manage digital content.

 🔷 “Man wearing a blue shirt in a helicopter”

-A New Category: Digital Asset Search Platforms (DASP)
+A New Category: Digital Asset Search Engine (DASE)

 DASE platforms are not replacements for DAM systems—they are complementary.